ballerina-platform/ballerina-spec/beps/con-sap.jco/1444_explicit_parameter_categories_in_sap_jco_execute.md

 ## Summary

-Redesign the `execute()` method to explicitly model all four SAP RFC parameter categories — **import**, **export**, **table**, and **changing** — rather than merging them into a single flat input/output record.
+Redesign the `execute()` method so that input parameters are explicitly categorized by SAP RFC type — **import**, **table**, and (in a future update) **changing** — rather than being merged into a single flat input record.
+The method intentionally returns a single flat merged output record combining export and table results.
 The immediate deliverable adds table parameter support.
 The design is forward-compatible so that changing parameter support can be added later without any API change.

 ## Motivation